davis-hoover/opencpi/projects/platform/hdl/devices/data_src_qadc.hdl/data_src_qadc-worker.rst

 The data source QADC HDL device worker receives sampled data from an ADC on its ``dev`` devsignal port.
-The worker sign-extends and justifies fhe samples to 16-bit I, 16-bit Q values, which is the standard provided by the ``samples`` argument of the ``ComplexShortWithMetadata-prot`` protocol used by the ``out`` port.
+The worker sign-extends and justifies the samples to 16-bit I, 16-bit Q values, which is the standard provided by the ``samples`` argument of the ``ComplexShortWithMetadata-prot`` protocol used by the ``out`` port.
 The HDL device worker performs justification within the 16-bit values according to